StarGate01/AmongUs-Mumble/README.md

 ## [State of the Project](https://github.com/StarGate01/AmongUs-Mumble/projects/1)

+## Community

+If you are looking for a community that uses this mod, join the Discord server: https://discord.gg/4UkHEJ5sqg !

 ## Installation

 Download the latest compatible release from https://github.com/StarGate01/AmongUs-Mumble/releases/ , or build it yourself (see below).
 Drop the `winhttp.dll` file into the same directory as the `Among Us.exe` program (see [this explanation](https://github.com/StarGate01/AmongUs-Mumble/issues/1#issuecomment-723373278) if you are confused).